Celtic Rite: Hours and psalms

 At the four lesser Hours St. Columanus orders three psalms each; at Vespers, ad initium noctis, and ad medium noctis twelve each, and ad matutinam, a very curious and intricate arrangement of psalmody varying in length with the longer and shorter nights.
 On Saturdays and Sundays from 1 November to 25 March, seventy-five psalms were recited on each day, under one antiphon for every three psalms.
 From 25 March to 24 June these were diminished by three psalms weekly to a minimum of thirty-six psalms.
 It would seem, though it does not say so, that the minimum was used for about five weeks, for a gradual increase of the same amount arrives at the maximum by 1 November.
 On other days of the week there was a maximum of thirty-six and a minimum of twenty-four.

-The Rule does not say how the psalter was distributed, but from the Bangor book it seems that the Laudate psalms (cxlvii-cl) were said together, doubtless, as in all other rites, Eastern or Western (except certain 18th-century French uses), at Lauds, and that Domine, Refugium (Ps. lxxxix) was said ad secundam.
+The Rule does not say how the psalter was distributed.
+Based on the Bangor book and the practices in other rites, the 1913 Catholic Encyclopedia speculates that the Laudate psalms (cxlvii-cl) were likely said together at Lauds, and that Domine, Refugium (Ps. lxxxix) was said ad secundam.
 Adamnan mentions that St. Columba sang Ps. xliv, Eructavit cor meum, at vespers on one occasion.
 The psalms at the lesser Hours were to be accompanied by a number of intercessory versicles.
 In the Bangor book these, somewhat expanded from the list in the Rule, but certainly to be identified with them, are given in the form of one, two, or three antiphons and a collect for each intercession.